z3nz/jquery-watcher/README.md

 ### `.watcher(data: Object) => jQuery`

 Pass a data object that you want to be reactive.
-Returns jQuery.
+Returns jQuery.<br>
 This will immediately render your template.

 ```html